CVOR Travel Nurse Jobs in Iowa

 What a Typical CVOR Assignment Looks Like in Iowa

-Most Iowa CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the Iowa City academic program running the widest variety.
-Expect a quick orientation.
-Iowa facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.
+Count on roughly 13 weeks for a standard Iowa CVOR contract, with extension options if both sides are happy.
+You’ll circulate or scrub open-heart cases on a day-shift block, call layered on top, working through coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures.
+The Iowa City academic program runs the widest variety.
+Orientation will be brief, and that’s by design; Iowa facilities hire CVOR travelers because a good one absorbs the surgeon cards and pump protocols in short order and starts carrying cases almost right away.

-Call comes with the territory in CVOR, and Iowa is no exception, because cardiac emergencies don’t keep business hours.
+Call is a given in CVOR, Iowa included, because cardiac emergencies don’t keep business hours.
 Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
 At the regional referral centers in Des Moines, Iowa City, and Cedar Rapids, you may also catch transfer cases coming in from smaller rural hospitals, which keeps the load interesting.
-The day-to-day is high-acuity and detail-driven, with you running the sterile field in a room full of specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
+The day-to-day is high-acuity and detail-driven: you run the sterile field in a room full of specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
 If that’s where you do your best work, Iowa has plenty of it.

 CVOR Travel Nurse Pay in Iowa

-CVOR is one of the better-paying lanes in the specialty, and Iowa is competitive thanks to the mix of technical complexity, call requirements, and steady referral-center demand.
-Based on current market data, weekly pay for CVOR travel nurses generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.
+CVOR is one of the better-paying lanes in the specialty, and Iowa stays competitive thanks to the technical complexity, the call requirements, and steady referral-center demand.
+Based on current market data, weekly pay for CVOR travel nurses generally lands in the $2,500 to $3,350 per week range.
+The exact number rides on facility, call structure, shift, and your experience level, and heavy-call contracts at the busiest cardiac programs push toward the top of the range.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit, including the taxable rate, the stipends, and the call structure, so you’re looking at real numbers for the actual contract instead of a generic average.
+Since pay moves with the market and the season, use that range as a reference point, not a guarantee.
+Your Junxion recruiter sits down with the full package before you commit and covers the taxable rate, the stipends, and the call structure, so you’re deciding on real numbers for the actual contract instead of a generic average.
 One thing that works in your favor in Iowa: the cost of living in metros like Des Moines and Cedar Rapids tends to run lower than the big coastal markets, so your tax-free housing stipend often stretches further here.
 Here’s what a Junxion CVOR package in Iowa usually includes:

 • Tax-free housing stipend paid directly to you.
-You find and book your own place.
-Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+The place itself is yours to find and book.
+Junxion doesn’t arrange or provide the housing, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

 • Health, dental, and vision insurance